At a glance

 Training for the role

-Then it’s off to the Royal School of Military Engineering near Camberley for nine weeks.
+Then it’s off to the Royal School of Military Engineering near Camberley for 12 weeks.
 Here, you learn military engineering skills such as knots and lashings, demolition, mine warfare and bridge building.
 Then it’s 24 weeks at the Royal School of Military Engineering in Chatham, learning about dry lining, painting, wall and floor tiling, planning and site safety.

 Qualifications you could get after training